-Fact 1: Rainforests only cover around 2 percent the total surface area of the Earth and about 6% of the Earth‘s land surface, but about 50 percent of the plants and animals on the earth live in the rainforest.
+Fact 1: Rainforests only cover around 2 percent the total surface area of the Earth and about 6% of the Earth‘s land surface, but about 50 percent of all known species of the plants and animals on the earth live in the rainforest.

 Fact 3: You can find rainforests in many countries, not just in South America.
 They can be found in Alaska and Canada, as well as Asia, Africa and Latin America.

-Fact 7: A fifth of our fresh water is found in tropical rainforests.
+Fact 7: A fifth of our freshwater is found in tropical rainforests.
 Scientists estimate that about 15% of the world’s freshwater flows from the Amazon Basin to be exact.

 Fact 9: Rainforests are so rich in biodiversity that about 1/4 of natural medicines have been discovered in rainforests.
 They hold enormous potential for future discoveries.

 Fact 10: Within four square miles of tropical rainforest, you will find 1500 flowering plant species, 750 types of trees, and many of these plants can help combat cancer.
 Some pine trees in Tasmania’s temperate rainforests can live for 2,000 years!

 Fact 14: Less than one percent of the species of plants in the tropical rainforests have actually been analyzed to determine their value in the world of medicine.

-Fact 16: There were around 6 million square miles of rainforest in the beginning, but now because of deforestation, there are really only less than half of that still found in the world.
+Fact 16: There were around 6 million square miles of rainforest in the beginning, but now because of deforestation, there is only less than half of that still found in the world.

 Fact 17: If the rainforests continue to decline in the way that they have been, then about 5-10 percent of their species will go extinct every ten years.

-Fact 18: 90% of the worlds forests are in the underdeveloped or developed countries around the world.
+Fact 18: 90% of the world’s forests is in underdeveloped or developed countries around the world.

-Fact 19: Every second there is part of the rainforest that is cut down.
+Fact 19: Every second, there is part of the rainforest that is cut down.
 In fact, you probably lose a football pitch vanished every six seconds, which means over 80,000 football fields worth of rainforest each and every day.

 Fact 22: A lot of the oxygen supply that we have throughout the world is supplied by the tropical rainforests because of the number of trees in the tropical rainforest biome, even though they are miles and miles away.
 This may come as a shock to some people.